pagkly/Zed/Investopedia4/What Makes the EU Supranational.md

 Following World War II, Albert Einstein even advocated for a supranational organization that would control military forces.
 Einstein suggested the organization include the U.S., Soviet Union, and Great Britain but such an organization was never formed.

 The EU has evolved dramatically in the seven decades since the founding of the European Coal and Steel Community but its growth hasn't come without pain.
-A populist backlash over economic insecurity and globalization led people of Great Britain to take the unprecedented step of voting to leave the EU in 2016.
+A populist backlash over economic insecurity and [[Globalization|globalization]] led people of Great Britain to take the unprecedented step of voting to leave the EU in 2016.